 The Council will have to determine if this option addresses concerns in a way that aligns with the purpose and need statement.
 The gradual step-down approach was intended to provide a less abrupt break in income if a QS holder had a long-term illness from which they anticipate recovering and returning to fishing.
-This approach would be for consecutive years only.

-If Option 2 was compared to Option 3 (since they are both 7-year periods), there are some key variations in the benefits that QS holders would receive.
+If Option 2 was compared to Option 3 (since they are both 7 year periods), there are some key variations in the benefits that QS holders would receive.
 Option 2, which allows for a medical transfer for any 3 of 7 years before the QS holder must decide to not fish for the remainder of the years during the 7-year period or sell of the quota.
 Option 3 would allow the QS holder to transfer portions of his or her IFQ each year for 4 years.
-The portion of the IFQ that cannot be transferred under Option 3 would either force the QS holder to fish it or it goes unfished for the year.
+The portion of the IFQ that would not be transferred under Option 3 could either 1) be sold as QS with unfished IFQ, 2) be fished by the QS holder for the remainder of the year, or 3) remain in the water.

-If a person needed to use the medical transfer provision only 3 years during the 7-year period, Option 2 would be more beneficial because they could transfer all of their quota in that time under Option 2.
+If a person needed to use the medical transfer provision only 3 years during the 7 year period, Option 2 would be more beneficial because they could transfer all of their quota in that time under Option 2.
 Option 3 would only allow a transfer of 80% of their quota, even if they do not intend to use their 4th and final year.
 Option 1 would be the most restrictive since the QS holder would not be allowed to transfer any IFQ.
 As shown in Table 2-10, 376 QS holders who have invoked this transfer provision have used the transfer 3 years or less in comparison to 73 QS holders who have used it 4 years or more, with 26 of the 73 QS holders using the provision for 4 years.
 QS holders that are eligible to use the medical transfer provision wanting to transfer IFQ in either 3 or 4 years are most impacted by the option selected.

-The advantage to Option 3 is increased flexibility for QS holders who may have long-term illnesses who would otherwise have to sell their QS, hold their QS, or decide not to fish their IFQ beyond the years specified in Options 1 and 2.
-However, this approach would add complexity to regulations and be more difficult and costlier to implement.
-NMFS RAM staff would not only need to track how many years they medical transfer provision has been used, but they would also need to determine the percentage of IFQ that can be transferred which years.
+The advantage to Option 3 is increased flexibility for QS holders who may have a long-term illness who would otherwise have to sell their QS, hold their QS, or decide not to fish their IFQ beyond the years specified in Options 1 and 2.
+However, this approach would add complexity to regulations and be more difficult and costly to implement.
+NMFS RAM staff would not only need to track how many years they medical transfer provision has been used, but they would also need to determine the percentage of IFQ that could be transferred in each year.

-Option 3 states that it is applied by species and area.
-That means that in the third year the medical transfer provision was used, if a QS holder holds 2C halibut and CG sablefish they are allowed to transfer up to 80% of the eligible halibut IFQ held in 2C and 80% of the sablefish IFQ in the CG.
+Option 3 would be applied for each IFQ species and area.
+That would mean that in the third year the medical transfer provision was used, if a QS holder holds 2C halibut and CG sablefish they are allowed to transfer up to 80% of the eligible halibut IFQ held in 2C and 80% of the sablefish IFQ in the CG.
 A QS holder would not be allowed to transfer more than 80% of a species from any area.
-She could transfer less than 80 percentage.
+She could transfer less than 80%.
 Stated differently, a QS holder would not be allowed to transfer all of their highest valued IFQ and less than 80% of their lower valued IFQ to maximize revenue and keep the total of IFQ transferred at 80% or less of the QS holder's total IFQ.
 The same situation would apply to the fourth year when the 60% transfer limit is used in place.